JusminCode/WhoAmI/README.md

 If you like this project, You can support me with starring ⭐ this repository.

+# Log work for this project 📝

+- **Step 1** : I create a new project repository on GitHub, install React and create a new React app.
+I also install some dependencies that I will use in this project.
+And last I create some action for GitHub workflow to deploy this.
+- **Step 2** : I draw my character model vector file in illustrator and export it to PNG files.

+## Features 🌟
+- **Responsive Design** : This website is responsive, and it also works well on mobile devices.

 # Super Thanks for inspiration 🙏

 - [Dinosaur BBQ](https://www.dinosaurbbq.org/)